phatcats/cryptocards_contracts/README.md

 5. Make sure the address matches the code found at "contracts/CryptoCardsOracle.sol" line 54.
     Update the code to reflect the address you received, if necessary.

 6. a.
-Deploy the Solidity Contracts to your local blockchain
+Deploy & initialize the Solidity Contracts to your local blockchain

         $ ./deploy.sh -f -v
+        $ ./deploy.sh -i -v

     b.
 Deploy the Solidity Contracts to Ropsten Test Net

         $ ./deploy.sh -f -v -n ropsten
+        $ ./deploy.sh -i -v -n ropsten

 7. Once they are successfully deployed, you can grab the Contract Addresses from the Output.